University of South Florida St. Petersburg: Academics

-Accreditation

 Having been a satellite campus of the University of South Florida for the first 40 years of its existence, the University of South Florida St. Petersburg gained autonomy and was accredited as a separate entity within the University of South Florida system by the Southern Association of Colleges and Schools starting with the 2006–2007 school year.
 Accreditation allows the University of South Florida St. Petersburg to award bachelor's and master's degrees.
 The College of Business and the Program of Accountancy are both accredited by the Association to Advance Collegiate Schools of Business (AACSB) International.
 Less than one-third of U.S. business school programs, fewer than 15 percent of business school programs worldwide meet the rigorous standards for AACSB accreditation.
 Only 180 institutions worldwide are separately accredited in accounting.

 The Department of Journalism and Media Studies is accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC), and it is the only journalism program in the central and south Florida area that has both undergraduate and graduate degree programs accredited.
-Only 111 professional programs out of 400 colleges and universities in the U.S. are accredited.

-Programs

-The University of South Florida's St. Petersburg campus has four Programs of Distinction: